-In 2010, the Michigan Department of Education - Low Incidence Outreach (MDE-LIO) gathered a task force of Michigan TVIs to revise the VSSRS and VSSRS+.
-Their goal was to facilitate consistency in service delivery for students who are BVI.
+In 2010, the Michigan Department of Education - Low Incidence Outreach (MDE-LIO), recently renamed Michigan Department of Education Resource for Blind/Low Vision (MDE RBLV), gathered a task force of Michigan TVIs to revise the VSSRS and VSSRS+.
+Their goal was to facilitate consistency in service delivery for students who are BLV.
 Proposed revisions were presented and discussed during working sessions at the 2010 Michigan Association for Education and Rehabilitation of the Blind and Visually Impaired (MAER) conference in Livonia, Michigan.
 Afterward, the VSSRS and VSSRS+ were updated and field-tested based on those working groups and used by school personnel throughout Michigan.